hacs/integration/docs/index.md

 ## What can HACS do?

-This is a manager for your custom integration (components) plugin (lovelace elements) and AppDaemon needs.
+This is a manager for your custom Home Assistant needs.

 It can help you download and update elements.